Past 2017 Programs

-Join us for a teacher workshop on the opening day of our new exhibit, Amending America: The Bill of Rights, with special guest presenters Jenny Sweeney from National Archives Fort Worth and Sharon Brannon from the George W. Bush Presidential Library and Museum.
-This professional development opportunity will provide educators of grades 5-12 with new ways to connect with the first 10 amendments of the Constitution and engaging activities related to the Bill of Rights that can be utilized in the classroom the next day.
+This teacher workshop, held on the opening day of the Museum’s new exhibit, Amending America: The Bill of Rights, featured special guest presenters Jenny Sweeney from National Archives Fort Worth and Sharon Brannon from the George W. Bush Presidential Library and Museum.
+This professional development opportunity provided educators of grades 5-12 with new ways to connect with the first 10 amendments of the Constitution and engaging classroom activities related to the Bill of Rights.

 February 20, 2017

 In celebration of the 28th anniversary of The Sixth Floor Museum on Presidents Day, this special program featured constitutional law expert Professor Lackland H. Bloom, Jr. of Southern Methodist University.
 Dr. Bloom examined the creation of the Bill of Rights with special emphasis on the First Amendment in conjunction with the temporary exhibition Amending America: The Bill of Rights, which was on display through March 16.

 Evidence from a recent crime + New technology applied to a cold case = Two crimes to solve!
 Do you have what it takes to be a Crime Scene Investigator?
 Study the crime scenes and analyze clues left behind using UV fluorescence as well as burn pattern, blood spatter and glass breakage analyses to crack the case on two mock crimes and determine how they are connected.
 Recommended for ages 8+, this program was offered in partnership with the University of North Texas Forensic Science Program.